 For the current study, we used the most common classification of ID mutations.
-This classification depends the number of base pairs deleted or inserted and some aspects of the sequence context (Alexandrov et al., 2020).
-Single-base indel mutation are classified by the base inserted or deleted (by convention based on the pyrimidine (C or T) and by the number of C’s or T’s flanking the deletion.
-Deletions or insertions of more than one base are classified according to whether they occur in a repeat (for example deletion of CA in a CACA… repeat).
-In contrast, microhomology-mediated deletions of ≥2 bases arise in non-repetitive regions via short homologous sequences (2–5 bp) that guide erroneous repair during DNA damage.
-For example, a 2 bp deletion (e.g., AGTCTAG → AGTAG) may utilize a 2 bp microhomology (AG) during non-homologous end joining (NHEJ), where the repair machinery aligns mismatched ends using shared flanking sequences.
-In this classification there 83 indel types (full details at https://cancer.sanger.ac.uk/signatures/documents/4/PCAWG7_indel_classification_2021_08_31.xlsx, Alexandrov et al. 2020).
+This classification depends on the number of base pairs deleted or inserted and some aspects of the sequence context (Alexandrov et al., 2020).
+In more detail, single-base indel mutation are classified by the base inserted or deleted (by convention, shown in terms of pyrimidines -- C or T) and by the number of C’s or T’s flanking the deletion.
+Deletions or insertions of more than one base are classified according to whether they occur in a repeat, for example deletion of CA in a CACA…CA repeat.
+In addition, deletions of ≥2 bases in non-repetitive regions that have microhomology are classified separately.
+These deletions arise via non-homologous end-joining, notably in BRCA-deficient cancers. <This next sentence is incorrect> For example, a 2 bp deletion (e.g., AGTCTAG → AGTAG) may utilize a 2 bp microhomology (AG) during non-homologous end joining (NHEJ), where the repair machinery aligns mismatched ends using shared flanking sequences.
+Correct sentence: For example, in the 3-bp deletion ACA|TCA|GG ACAGG has a 2-bp microhomology (CA), underlined. [not for the paper; after the break, we had …..
+ACA and TCAGG….. the NHEJ matched the 2 strands by the CA microhomology] <move this next sentence to right after the topic sentence of the paragraph>In this classification there 83 indel types and full details are available at https://cancer.sanger.ac.uk/signatures/documents/4/PCAWG7_indel_classification_2021_08_31.xlsx and (, Alexandrov et al. 2020).

-In this study, we collected somatic mutation data from over 7,000 tumor genomes across two large pan-cancer datasets: PCAWG (Pan-Cancer Analysis of Whole Genomes)(The ICGC/TCGA Pan-Cancer Analysis of Whole Genomes Consortium et al. 2020) and HMF (Hartwig Medical Foundation) (Priestley et al. 2019).
-By systematically analyzing and classifying ID mutational signatures in these cancer genomes using a hierarchical Dirichlet process-based tool, we established a repertoire of 33 ID mutational signatures, including 15 novel signatures and several updated known signatures.
-We confirmed that one of the novel ID mutational signatures is associated with the consequence of topoisomerase-1-transcription-associated mutagenesis within the context of RNASEH2B deficiency by investigating the genetic background of tumors with the signature and by experiments in cell culture.
-Additionally, we were able to detect four of the novel signatures because of the large number of tumors with microsatellite instability (MSI) in the HMF dataset.
+In this study, we collected somatic mutation data from over 7,000 tumor genomes across two large pan-cancer datasets: PCAWG (Pan-Cancer Analysis of Whole Genomes)(The ICGC/TCGA Pan-Cancer Analysis of Whole Genomes Consortium et al. 2020) and HMF (Hartwig Medical Foundation) (Priestley et al. 2019). <Mo: need to discuss rest of this paragraph>Analysis of ID mutational signatures in these cancer genomes using hierarchical-Dirichlet-process approach <did you also use MuSiCal?>, revealed 33 ID mutational signatures, including 15 novel signatures and several updated known signatures. <add general description of criteria for deciding a signature was real> We also confirmed by cell-culture experiments that one of the novel ID mutational signatures is associated with the consequence of topoisomerase-1-transcription-associated mutagenesis within the context of RNASEH2B deficiency.
+Additionally, four of the novel signatures were detectable because of the HMF data had many more tumors with microsatellite instability (MSI) then were available in the PCAWG data.
 Our analysis further delineated the clinical characteristics, extended sequence contexts, and contributions to key cancer genes of ID signatures to provide a comprehensive characterization of ID mutational signatures.

 Results